 The first graduate of the programme was Dr.Mawera who qualified in 2008.
 Soon after, Dr. Aaron Musara qualified from the same programme in 2009.

 Dr Nozipo Maraire came into Zimbabwe in 2012 having trained in the United states.
-She becomes the first female Neurosurgeon in Zimbabwe.
+She became the first female Neurosurgeon in Zimbabwe.

-Due to the dedication and interest in the program by both Prof. Kalangu and Dr. Musara, the programme has attracted many new trainees and is now well established with 15 trainees in the program as of 2015, spread over several years.
+Due to the dedication and interest in the program by both Prof. Kalangu and Dr. Musara, the programme has attracted many new trainees and is now well established with 30 trainees from Zimbabwe and the region, in the program as from 2015, spread over several years.

 Currently, all neurosurgical operations are being performed in Zimbabwe except functional and stereotactic neurosurgery.
 Modern investigations such as CTscan (11units available ) and MRI (5 Units available), EEG, Isotope scan, SPECT scan, Ultrasound scan, EMG and Evoked Potential, are available.
 The operating theatres are equipped with adequate instruments, including but not limited to microsurgical sets, microscopes, and endoscope.
 Patients are anesthetized by fully trained specialist anesthetists who are very familiar with neuro-anesthesia.